 A TV cabinet in this day and age?
 Can’t I just stick the TV on my wall?
 Well – TV Cord Cutters have a dirty little secret – most of us still have a lot of cords and cables in our lives.
 While it’s true that getting rid of an expensive satellite/cable subscription usually removes at least one box from under the TV (not to mention a lot of money) – you still need SOMETHING connected to your TV – a streamer perhaps, a Freeview box, a soundbar, a broadband cable to your router…

-In this review, I’ll take a look at some of the best TV stands and cabinets available in the UK today.
-I tried to pick a variety of shapes and sizes, to fit a variety of needs – from small bare-bones stands, to a huge full-wall unit – you should first use my tips to decide what your needs are, and then pick the right cabinet/stand for you.
+In this review, I’ll look at some of the best TV stands and cabinets available in the UK today.
+I tried to pick a variety of shapes and sizes, to fit various needs – from small, bare-bones stands, to a huge full-wall unit – you should first use my tips to decide what your needs are, and then pick the proper cabinet/stand for you.

 Table of Contents